Even for the most seasoned marketing professionals, PPC can feel like a whole new, confusing world to get your head around.

 Advertisers will place a bid on this space and it enters them into the auction.
 Just like an auction on eBay.

-What metrics to bid on
+What metrics should you bid on when running ads?

 There are generally three metrics that you’re going to want to focus on when running your ads, and your bidding strategy will be developed accordingly.